 Import Japanese goods are pretty much everywhere in Hong Kong.
-Japan's only a 4.5 hour flight away after all unlike UK which can be 14 - 19 hours so it only makes sense for the city to import from there...
-Mainstream merchandise localised in Traditional Chinese such as One Piece, Gundam and Dragon Ball can easily be found everywhere.
+Japan's only a 4.5 hour flight away after all unlike UK which can be 14 - 19 hours so it only makes sense for the city to import from there.
+This includes mainstream Japanese pop culture/otaku Anime store merchandise localised in Traditional Chinese such as One Piece, Gundam and Dragon Ball which can easily be found everywhere.

 However, goods for the niche show that most likely only Anime fans will know such as Psycho-Pass and Steins;gate can still be tough to find.
 Detailed (and expensive) scale figures are rare so you will need to know where to look to find the rarer merchandise.

 I visit HK frequently so it's worth knowing about these places for me being a big fan of Japanese video games and Anime so here are some of the places I have scouted.

 So, don't bother going out until after lunch time.
 Also be careful of your belongings when exploring the non-department store places as they can have pick pockets lurking but, you should be doing this while travelling anywhere anyway.

 If you're not a fan of crowds, it's best avoiding these places during the weekends when it feels like the entire population of Hong Kong is out of their homes - especially in Mong Kok.
 The crowds are so bad there during the weekends you'll have very little to no personal space.
 And this is outdoors in the streets, not indoors!

 With all that said, here's a list you can visit...

 Some time after writing this guide in early 2018, they started to require "membership cards" to access level 11 and beyond.
 You can get one immediately simply by filling in your name and email address on a form at the escalator where a staff member is posted.
 You can also install their store app but I haven't tried that method yet.